EitanBakirov/malicious-file-prediction/README.md

 ## Project Description

-In this data science project, we were tasked with classifying files as malicious (1) or non-malicious (0) based on various features in the dataset.
+In this project, we were tasked with classifying files as malicious (1) or non-malicious (0) based on various features in the dataset.
 The project involved:

 - Exploratory Data Analysis to understand the data's distribution and correlations.
 - Data preprocessing, including handling missing values, dealing with categorical features, and feature engineering.